Chair: Associate Professor Fraleigh

 The Major in Art

-The major in art consists of 9 to 12 course units, depending on the track.
+The major in art consists of 9 to 13 course units in art, depending on the track.
 All four tracks utilize a common core of four courses that emphasize the historical traditions of art, introduce the elements of design and principles of composition, and develop skills in drawing and painting.
 These courses are Art 113, 142, 170, and 180.
 The student then selects one of the four tracks:

-- Graphic and Information Design.
-This track is designed for students interested in careers in publication or interactive design, or as preparation for graduate study and teaching.
+- Graphic and Interactive Design.
+This track is designed for students interested in careers in the field of design, including graphic, publication interactive, marketing, or branding design, or as preparation for graduate study and teaching.
 This track consists of 13 course units and is built on the foundation of the four common-core courses listed above.
-In addition, Art 131, 167 or 268, 229, 230, 231, 270, 373 and 374 (or another course as required by the Art Department), plus one from the following: Art 254, 331, 346, 348, or another course approved by the chair, are required.
-Art 373 is strongly recommended as an elective.
+In addition, Art 131, 268, 229, 230, 231, 331, 346, 373 and 374 are required.

 The Minor in Art

 The minor in art consists of Art 113, 170, and three additional course units selected with the approval of the advisor.
 Two of the additional courses must be at the 200 or 300 level.
 A student may choose courses that emphasize studio art, graphic and interactive design, or art history and criticism.
 The art minor is available only to students who are not art majors.
-It is not possible to minor in art education or graphic design.
+It is not possible to minor in art education.

 This program is designed for students outside the art department with an interest in art history.
 It includes Art 113, Art 114, Art 218, Art 229, and one additional course in art history at the 200-level or above.
 Certain special topics courses may count towards the minor.
 Consult with an advisor.